OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/06-Test_HTTP_Methods.md

 curl https://example.org --upload-file test.html
 ```

-This allows an attacker to upload arbitrary files to the webserver, which could potential result in a full system compromise if they are allowed to upload executable code such as PHP files.
+This allows an attacker to upload arbitrary files to the webserver, which could potentially result in a full system compromise if they are allowed to upload executable code such as PHP files.
 However, this configuration is extremely rare, and is unlikely to be seen on any modern systems.

 Similarly, the `DELETE` method can be used to delete files from the webserver.
 Note that this is a **destructive action**, so care should be taken when testing this method.